syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/datamarker.md

 ## Label Position

-This feature is used to position the data marker labels at Center, Inner and Outer position of the actual data point position.
+This feature is used to position the data marker labels at [`Center`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.DataMarkerLabelPosition.html), Inner and Outer position of the actual data point position.
 By default, labels are positioned based on the series types for better readability.
 You can move the labels horizontally and vertically using [`OffsetX`](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartDataMarkerLabelStyle~OffsetX.html) and [`OffsetY`](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartDataMarkerLabelStyle~OffsetY.html) properties respectively.

 The following screenshot illustrates the default position of data marker labels,